DFE-Digital/find-a-tuition-partner/README.md

-# Compare National Tutoring Options
+# Find a Tuition Partner

 ## Introduction

-The National Tutoring Programme's Compare National Tutoring Options service supports state-funded schools in their work to help young people who have had their education disrupted by coronavirus (COVID-19).
+The National Tutoring Programme supports state-funded schools in their work to help young people who have had their education disrupted by coronavirus (COVID-19).

+There are three funded options for tutoring; engaging Tuition Partners to supply professional tutors, using Academic Mentors and via School-Led Tutoring.
+Find a tuition partner is the service covering the first option and the remaining two options are being built by other suppliers.
+The three options will be explained and linked to from a set of GOV.UK pages connecting the programme together.

-The service explains the three funded options for tutoring with two of those options, Academic Mentors and School-Led Tutoring being built by other suppliers.
-This service concentrates on the Find a Tuition Partner option providing the ability to search the full list of quality assured Tuition Partners using the school's location and tutoring needs.
+The code in this repository is for the find a tuition partner service.
+This service provides the ability to search the full list of quality assured Tuition Partners using the school's location and tutoring needs.

 ## Further documentation